MachineLemonade/docs/docs/ee-installation-eks.md

 <!-- screenshot -->

 ## 3. Spin up the EKS Control Plane and a Kubernetes Cluster
-You'll need to spin up the EKS Control Plane as well as the worker nodes in your Kubernetes cluster.
+You'll need to spin up the [EKS Control Plane](https://aws.amazon.com/eks/) as well as the worker nodes in your Kubernetes cluster.
 Amazon built EKS off of their pre-existing EC2 service, so you can manage your Kubernetes nodes the same way you would manage your EC2 nodes.

-[This guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) by Amazon will take you through this process. **Before** you go through this, you should keep in mind:
+[This guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) by Amazon will take you through this process. **Before you go through this, keep in mind:**

 - We generally advise running the EKS control plane in a single security group.
 The worker nodes you spin up should have the same setup as the EKS control plane.
-- All security/access settings needed for your worker nodes should be configured here
+- All security/access settings needed for your worker nodes should be configured in your Cloud Formation template.
 - If you are creating the EKS cluster from the UI **only the user who created the cluster will have kubectl access to the cluster**.
 To give more users `kubectl` access, you'll have to configure that manually.
 [This post](http://marcinkaszynski.com/2018/07/12/eks-auth.html) goes through how IAM plays with EKS.
 - Currently, the default EKS AMI does not work with Elasticsearch, which handles logs in the Astronomer platform.
 You'll have to use a different CloudFormation template found [here](https://forum.astronomer.io/t/elasticsearch-wont-work-on-eks/163/2)
-- You'll be able to see each of your underlying nodes in the EC2 view once they've joined the Kubernetes cluster.
+- You'll be able to see each of your underlying nodes in the EC2 console.

 <!-- screenshot -->